-The lines are long (in fact there are two of them), the ride is cheesy (watch the video), the train is small (parents you may have to ride in the car behind your kids to fit), so why do you need to ride the Macy’s Pink Pig?
+The lines are long (in fact there are two of them), the ride is cheesy (watch the video), the train is small (parents you may have to ride in the car behind your kids to fit), so why must you ride the Macy’s Pink Pig?
 Let us tell you.

 Whenever we have out-of-town guests for the holidays, we make them ride Macy’s Pink Pig at Lenox Square Mall, not because it’s a great attraction, but because it’s been a unique part of Atlanta’s holiday story since 1953.

 If you talk to folks that grew up in Atlanta, they’ll regale you with fond memories of getting dressed up and heading to Rich’s Downtown with their mother to do a little holiday shopping and ride over the toy department on Priscilla the Pig…Percival was added later.
 That was before Rich’s closed and the Pink Pig moved to Macy’s Lenox Square.